 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I want to start sharing some tips for working with CFBuilder.
+And I may revise the content as necessary.I want to start sharing some tips for working with CFBuilder.
 Most will be oriented toward those new to it, who had not used (or stuck with) CFEclipse before, but this one may surprise even those folks.

 It's safe now to have CFBuilder set as the default program for all CFM and CFC files.
 Opening a file from outside the editor (when you already have CFBuilder open) will NOT open an entirely new copy of CFBuilder (as it did with CFEclipse).
 It will just open a new tab in the editor already open, as you'd expect.
 (This applies only to the standalone edition of CFBuilder, not the plug-in version.)

 Explanation:One of the annoyances that some had with using CFEclipse (though it was really an Eclipse problem) was that if you already had the editor open, and for some reason chose to open another file from outside the editor (such as from within Windows Explorer), it would launch an entirely new (full) copy of the editor (workbench).
 Yikes.